ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 Greetings!
 With solving **Fortune** machine, I finished half of the number of machines on HackTheBox.
 At present, **Fortune** has not retired yet.
 But I decided to write it's writeup.
 I will share this blog post when the machine is retired.
 So, if you are reading this blog post right now, it means you are looking into the past.

-Everytime I'm making same mistake.
-I think the best way of writing a writeup is keeping some notes about machine that you're trying to solve.
+Everytime I'm making the same mistake.
+I think the best way of writing a writeup is keeping some notes about the machine that you're trying to solve.
 Every time, I forget this.
-Therefore, I'm solving machine again while I was preparing new blog post.
+Therefore, I'm solving the machine again while preparing the new blog post.

 So we're starting..